Smoked pork tenderloin is lean, delicious and easy to cook in any smoker.

 My cooking times are estimates only and unless I specify otherwise, monitoring the temperature of the meat is the only way to actually tell when the meat is perfectly done.
 There are very few exceptions to this.

-My pork tenderloins required around 70 minutes, just over an hour, to reach the perfect temperature for safely done pork at 145°F.
+My pork tenderloins required around 70 minutes, just over an hour, to finish cooking.

 I had a few slices with nothing else then I tried a thick juicy slice on a Hawaiian roll with some onions and pickles..
 I am drooling right now just thinking about it!